ADVERTISEMENTS

 GNU LIMS, also known as Occhiolino, is listed last but is definitely not the least.
 It is a modern, scalable, and flexible LIMS with automatic interfacing with lab analyzers, real-time lab test processing, and full integration with GNU Health built to serve in the biomedical sciences.

-It features functionality for accounting, managing stock, working with digital signatures, reporting, invoicing, auditing, managing workflows, etc. It also supports multiple languages, plugins to extend its feature list, and is powered by the open source community.
+It features functionality for accounting, managing stock, working with digital signatures, reporting, invoicing, auditing, managing workflows, etc. It also supports multiple languages, and plugins to extend its feature list, and is powered by the open-source community.

 GNU LIMS - Open Source LIMS for Healthcare